AdamEva12/task-manager/README.md

 # Overview

-Task Manager allows users to create projects and manage tasks within those projects through a clean REST API and a minimal UI.
+Task Manager allows users to create projects and manage tasks within those projects through a clean REST API and a lightweight frontend UI.
 The application is fully deployed and accessible online, demonstrating a realistic cloud deployment setup.

 The project focuses on engineering practices rather than UI complexity.